TEACHING

 COURSES TAUGHT

-Teaching Language Arts in Elementary School (EDCI 643), College of Education, University of Maryland: Summer 2016 (1 section, 15 students).
+Teaching Language Arts in Elementary School (EDCI 643), College of Education, University of Maryland: Summer 2016 (1 section).

-Research Writing, Medical Research Fellowship Program, School of Medicine and Health Sciences, The George Washington University: Summer 2016 (1 section, 24 students).
+Research Writing, Medical Research Fellowship Program, School of Medicine and Health Sciences, The George Washington University: Summer sessions 2016-2023

-Current Issues in Teaching English as a Second Language, Elliott School of International Affairs, George Washington University: January-February 2015 (6 students).
+Current Issues in Teaching English as a Second Language, Elliott School of International Affairs, George Washington University: January-February 2015.

-English Communication and Culture/Teaching Methods, Center for Language Education and Development, Georgetown University: Summer 2014 (1 section, 25 students).
+English Communication and Culture/Teaching Methods, Center for Language Education and Development, Georgetown University: Summer 2014 (1 section).

 Passage Rating, National Foreign Language Center, University of Maryland: Fall 2006, Spring 2007 (20 students in each course on average).